troystribling/BlueCap/README.md

 ### <a name="gatt_rawcharacteristicprofile">RawCharacteristicProfile</a>

-A RawCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing RawDeserializable.
-It can be used to instantiate both Characteristics and Mutable Characteristics.
+A RawCharacteristicProfile object encapsulates configuration and String conversions for a Characteristic implementing [RawDeserializable](#serde_rawdeserializable).
+It can be used to instantiate both Characteristic and MutableCharacteristic objects.

 ```swift
 enum Enabled : UInt8, RawDeserializable, StringDeserializable, CharacteristicConfigurable {